 The site functions much like Lifehacker.com in that there will be two primary types of posts:

 - Original content: articles will be generated especially for ArtsHacker and will focus on nuts and bolts practical application of getting stuff done.
-Here are a few comparative examples at Lifehacker: How to Ergonomically Optimize Your Workspace and How to Store Food Properly in the Freezer and Fridge
+Here is a comparative example at Lifehacker: How to Store Food Properly in the Freezer and Fridge

 - Aggregated content: this content will include reference to material elsewhere you come across during your online travels.
 Although very straightforward, it will need to be something more than just “hey, look at this” and have some original content that helps the reader understand how and why it ties into arts management.
 Lifehacker examples: This Infographic Shows You How to Organize Your Fridge and This Infographic Gives You Substitutes for Common Ingredients